Steranko history of comics book 2

 - Sheena - Plastic Man - the Black Angel or Cat Woman

-b) back cover (from right to left and down):
+b) back cover (from left to right and down):

 - the Human Torch - Superman - the Doll Man - Uncle Sam -